geduxas/AgilityContest_SerialChronometer/README.md

     Chronometer is ready.
 Sensor error is over

-**Messages from Computer to Chronometer:**

-* MSG message [ seconds ] < newline > ( optional )

-    Show message on chronometer display . "seconds" is optional and indicates seconds that message is to be shown

 **Bi-Directional messages:**

 Can be sent either for the chronometer or the Computer Chronometer can ignore these commands, but honoring RESET is recommended

+* MSG seconds message < newline >

+  Show message on chronometer display . "seconds" is number of seconds that message must be shown

 * DOWN [seconds] < newline >

     Start CountDown when competitor receives ack to run. defaults to 15 seconds